FroeMic/TUM-IN-Protein-Prediction-1/lectures/111-beta-membrane-and-accessibility.md

 #### Accessibility

+What is it about?
+Why is this relevant?

-= accessibility of residues to water ❓
+* accessibility of residues to water ❓
+* outside vs inside❓

 **1\) Absolute Accessibility**: ASA \(square Ångstrøm, 1 Å = 0.1 nm\)